echo-bravo-yahoo/clickhouse-project/README.md

 - build the project with `npm run build`
 - run it with `npm run start`
 - run the dev server in watch mode with `npm run watch`
+- to test, start the server and run `npm run test`

 ## organization

-the project is split into two major parts, a stubbed backend server (in `./ext`) and an implemented frontend server (in `./src`). for expedience, they share dependencies (package.json, node_modules), but can be built and run independently. if a given file, e.g., `foo.ts` has a significant number of types, look for `foo.types.ts` for type definitions.
+the project is split into two major parts, a stubbed backend server (in `./ext`) and an implemented frontend server (in `./src`). for expedience, they share dependencies (package.json, node_modules), but can be built and run independently. if a given file, e.g., `foo.ts`, has a significant number of types, look for `foo.types.ts` for type definitions.

 - _clickhouse_
   - _ext_